bmodee/Teknikattan/README.md

 4. Choose one of these issues and click on it.
 5. Add yourself as an asignee (in top right corner).
 6. Press the little green downarrow on the right of the `Create merge request` button and select and press `Create branch`.
-7. Open the project in VSCode.
+7. Open the project in VS Code.
 8. Type `git pull`.
 This will fetch the new branch you just created.
 9. Switch to it by running `git checkout <branch>`.
 (Example: `git checkout 5-add-login-api`)